 My special thanks go to Dr. David N. Edward, University of Leicester, England, without his generous help and professional advice it would not have been possible to publish the articles on Gebel Adda in the Bulletin "Sudan & Nubia".

-I would like to thank Dr. Sabine Deschler, University of Basel, Switzerland for advice relating to the breast plate found at the X-Group Tumulus 151 in
+I would like to thank Dr. Sabine Deschler, University of Basel, Switzerland, for her advice relating to the breast plate found at the X-Group Tumulus 151 in Cemetery 1.

 Many thanks also go to the other expedition members: Dr. Horst Jaritz, Dr. Kent R. Weeks and M.A.P.
 Minns, for their photographs and to Richard Edlund and Diane Nelson for their drawings.
 We are also grateful for the excellent work of Rais Abbady Ahmed Hamid and his skilled workmen from Quft.

 This website is dedicated to the memory of Dr. Nicholas B, Millet who was an excellent scholar and an extremely nice and friendly person.

 All photographs and drawings on this website are by Reinhard Huber, except where noted otherwise.